HammadGhafoor/Learning-Demo/README.md

 # Learning-Demo
-This is a demo for Git &amp; Github class
+This is a Demo for Git &amp; Github class.